LeslieDancey/FME_Desktop_Advanced/transformation_optimization.md

 There’s no real indication this is the wrong transformer to use (although there are others) but we should check if there’s a way to turn the transformer into one that operates on a feature basis.

 Open the Clipper parameters.
 Notice that there is a parameter for Clipper Type.
 Change this to Clippers First:

+This will make this a feature-based transformer.
+Each clippee will not need to be cached because the full set of clippers is already known.

+However, we have to make sure the Clippers really do arrive first, and this we can do by making the Clippers the first Reader in the Navigator window.

+So, right-click the VancouverNeighborhoods Reader in the Navigator window and choose Move Up to bring it to the top of the list:

+**5)** Run Workspace

+Let’s run the workspace to see what we have so far.

+Remember, after Reader improvements we had this result:

+*FME Session Duration: 2 minutes 26.5 seconds.
+(CPU: 133.8s user, 12.4s system)*

+*END - ProcessID: 98972, peak process memory usage: 1734748 kB*

+The result now is:

+*FME Session Duration: 2 minutes 16.6 seconds.
+(CPU: 126.6s user, 6.9s system)*

+*END - ProcessID: 102032, peak process memory usage: 109780 kB*

+It’s improving (especially the memory use).
+But I think we can still do better!

+**6)** Rearrange Transformers

+Looking at the workspace, the Neighborhood attribute is only required by the bad (low power) features.
+It isn’t needed by the good locations.

+But, we’re still attaching the information onto all of the features, good or bad.

+We could prevent that by moving the Tester transformer to before the Clipper.